-The modeling process and selection of prototypes remained consistent with the framework developed by the Regional Technical Forum (RTF) and the Northwest Power and Conservation Council (NPCC) for energy forecasting for the region's utilities.
+In phase one of the analysis, the modeling process and selection of prototypes remained consistent with the framework developed by the Regional Technical Forum (RTF) and the Northwest Power and Conservation Council (NPCC) for energy forecasting for the region's utilities.
 The residential modeling process was the same as that used to develop and evaluate Washington State's residential energy code as well as to measure the effectiveness of other regional residential energy codes (NEEA, 2019).

 The energy consumption of any given building is affected by several inputs, some predicable (i.e. codemandated) and others irregular.
+In order to assess the impact of energy code changes on building performance, it is necessary to keep other non-code performance features constant, and this analysis was conducted in phase one of this project.
+However, to assess overall building progress toward performance goals that include non-code performance issues like plug loads and operating characteristics, these variables must also be assessed.
+That analysis is the focus of phase two of this analysis.

-However, to model overall energy performance improvements associated with code-mandated savings, it is important to keep any inputs not directly regulated by code constant.
-To accomplish this, the study sought first to establish all the modeling constants which remained unchanged between the analysis years.
-The constants represent specific building prototypes, distributions of characteristics (total floor area by occupancy, HVAC system type, location), schedules and unregulated loads across the sectors.
+To identify energy code impacts on building performance, the study sought first to establish all the modeling constants, representing: specific building prototypes, distributions of characteristics (total floor area by occupancy, HVAC system type, location), schedules, and unregulated loads across the sectors.
 These details were found through various regional field surveys, building stock assessment studies, and RTF default assumptions.